dacharyc/WWDC2022-Notes/README.md

 - Compose custom layouts with SwiftUI
 - Design an effective chart
 - Design app experiences with charts
-- Embrace Swift generics
-- Improve the discoverability of your Swift-DocC content
 - Meet distributed actors in Swift
 - Streamline local authorization flows
 - Swift Charts: Raise the bar
 - Swift Regex: Beyond the basics
 - Use Xcode to develop a multiplatform app
-- What's new in Swift-DocC

 ### Thursday, June 9, 2022